Thinking of renting and don’t know whether to go with a condo or an apartment?

 Condo

-You will also likely be dealing with a condo association that takes care of things like maintaining common areas, attending to repairs and security issues and ensuring that the rules and regulations pertaining to the property are followed.
+You will also likely be dealing with a condo association or HOA that takes care of things like maintaining common areas, attending to repairs and security issues and ensuring that the rules and regulations pertaining to the property are followed.

 PROS: